NFL regular season: Conflicts with other sports leagues and organizations

-NFL teams have also shared stadiums with NCAA college football teams and bowl games, either temporarily or permanently, but the Sports Broadcasting Act of 1961 prohibits the NFL from scheduling games on the same days as college football games.

 Labor disputes

 The 1982 and 1987 seasons were both shortened by labor disputes.
 The 1982 strike lasted 57 days.
-Weeks 3 through 10 were canceled, but an additional week was added to make a 9-game schedule.
+Weeks 3 through 10 were canceled, but an additional week was added to make a 9-game schedule; the rescheduled week consisted of 12 intradivision games and two intraconference games (Jets–Chiefs, Cowboys–Vikings).
 The 1982 playoff matchups were determined by conference standings only.
 The 1987 strike and subsequent lockout lasted 24 days but only one week of the schedule was lost.
 Weeks 4 through 6 were played with non-union replacement players.
 The rest of the season was played as originally scheduled, for a total of 15 games per team.